 WU Brew, in addition to being available by the bag online, is served at all catered events on the university's campus and in the Widener Pride Café where Randolph gets her daily cup of coffee.
 "Every time I get a cup, I think 'This could be coffee that we picked,'" she said.

 Students from other disciplines have also gotten involved with the WU Brew project.
 Three communication studies majors made the trip to Costa Rica and helped to develop the brand name and a video promoting it.
-Business students in a summer management class also connected with Golden Valley Farms Roasters, developing a business plan to help the company place single-serving machines in office settings.
+Business students in a summer management class also connected with local roasters to develop a business plan to help the company place single-serving machines in office settings.

 The project has resonated for Randolph and Pulhac.
 Both plan to return to Costa Rica next year, and Pulhac started studying Spanish in order to better communicate with farmers.
 They said for them the eye-opening experience of learning how coffee is grown is a beginning, not an end.
 "It's a huge step to a better earth and healthier planet," Randolph said.
 "I really want to help the world out by making it cleaner."